gvwilson/thirdbit/src/fiction/santas/index.md

 Finner noticed.

 Santa Hood nodded, shivering.
-"Lucky th-this isn't of those worlds where the wh-wh-wherever connects to a drowned city."
+"Lucky we d-d-didn't wind up in some d-d-drowned city."

-"Heh.
+"There's that.
-You remember Santa Kraken?"
+You remember Kraken Claus?"
 Santa Greenwood shook himself like a very large dog and laid his ax across his knees, glaring at the ocean